Math » Math FAQs

 For current Grade 8 students and beyond, Chemistry 1 or Chemistry 1 Honors will require completed or concurrent enrollment in Geometry.

-Are teachers properly trained to teach the new California State Standards?
+Are teachers properly trained to teach the California State Standards?

 All PVPUSD teachers are highly-qualified, credentialed teachers.
 Professional development is being provided to support teachers to meet the expectations of instruction under the new state standards and improve teaching and learning in all classrooms for all students.